dreger/kqdreger.com/_src/index2.md

 ---
 # About

 Hello, my name is Kyle Dreger.
 I write and curate the news, with a focus on the topics of writing, technology, and design.
-Currently, I'm in the process of ~~marrying a smart, beautiful girl~~ enjoying life with my new wife, so things have slowed down.
+Currently, I'm in the process of enjoying life with my new wife, so things have slowed down.

 Please send all correspondence to [@kyledreger](http://twitter.com/kyledreger) or: